Yinozzz/Suduko-game-web-app/README.md

 To run the app: `flask run`.

-To stop the app: Use ctrl and C.
+To stop the app: Use 'ctrl+ C'.

 To exit the environment: `deactivate`